Nicolae Ceaușescu's cult of personality

 During the Cold War, Romanian dictator Nicolae Ceaușescu presided over the most pervasive cult of personality within the Eastern Bloc.
-Inspired by personality cults surrounding Kim Il Sung in North Korea and Mao Zedong in China, it started with the 1971 July Theses which reversed the liberalization of the 1960s, imposed a strict nationalist ideology, established Stalinist totalitarianism and a return to socialist realism.
+Inspired by personality cults surrounding Kim Il Sung in North Korea, Mao Zedong in China and possibly King Carol II's, it started with the 1971 July Theses which reversed the liberalization of the 1960s, imposed a strict nationalist ideology, established Stalinist totalitarianism and a return to socialist realism.
 Initially, the cult of personality was just focused on Ceaușescu himself.
 By the early 1980s, however, his wife, Elena Ceaușescu—one of the few spouses of a Communist leader to become a power in her own right—was also a focus of the cult.

 Origin

 Early seeds of the cult of personality can be found in the acclamation of Ceaușescu following his speech of 21 August 1968, in which he denounced the Warsaw Pact invasion of Czechoslovakia.
 From that date, there was an increasing identification of Romania with Ceaușescu in both the Romanian media and in the statements of other officials.